 - Made in the USA

-Eight Sleep, which has named their line of mattresses after planets, believes that your sleep health goes beyond the mattress, and with the help of their wellness app, they want to give you all the information and features you might need to maintain a healthy and consistent sleep pattern.
+Eight Sleep believes that your sleep health goes beyond the mattress, and with the help of their wellness app, they want to give you all the information and features you might need to maintain a healthy and consistent sleep pattern.

-The smart alarm clock triggers you awake when you are in the lighter part of your sleep cycle so waking is not as jarring, and the mattress is also integrated with dual-sided temperature control so you and your partner can adjust heat to your individual liking.
-The technology in Eight Sleep also pairs well with Amazon’s smart home system, meaning your bed can get your coffee brewing or automatically flip off the lights as soon as you doze off.
+The Pod 3's smart alarm clock triggers you to awaken when you are in the lighter part of your sleep cycle, so waking up is not as jarring.
+The mattress is also integrated with dual-sided temperature control so you and your partner can adjust the temperature to your liking, which is great for folks who sleep hot.

 - The app paired with this mattress collects information on 15 different biometrics, including breathing rate, heart rate, and REM Sleep.
 Eight Sleep’s approach to smarter nights begins and ends with information, believing you can improve your life if you study your sleep.